Rüsselsheim massacre

-The Rüsselsheim massacre was a war crime that involved the lynching and killing of six American airmen by townspeople of Rüsselsheim during World War II.
+The Rüsselsheim massacre was a war crime that involved the beating and murder of six American airmen by townspeople of Rüsselsheim during World War II.

 The incident happened on August 26, 1944, two days after a Consolidated B-24 Liberator bomber of the United States Army Air Forces was shot down by heavy anti-aircraft fire over Hanover.
-Nine crew members (Sergeant William A. Dumont, Belly Gunner; Sergeant Sidney Eugene Brown, Tail Gunner; Sergeant Elmore L. Austin, Left Waist Gunner; Sergeant William A. Adams, Nose Gunner; Staff Sergeant Thomas D. Williams Jr., Radio Operator; Staff Sergeant Forrest W. Brininstool, Engineer; Flight Officer Haigus Tufenkjian, Navigator and Bombardier; Second Lieutenant John N. Sekul, Co-Pilot and Second Lieutenant Norman J. Rogers, Jr., Pilot) of the aircraft parachuted to the ground, where they were captured and held by German Luftwaffe personnel.
+All nine crew members of the aircraft (2nd Lt.
+Norman J. Rogers, Jr., pilot; 2nd Lt.
+John N. Sekul, copilot; F/O Haigus Tufenkjian, navigator and bombardier; Sgt.
+William M. Adams, nose gunner, S/Sgt.
+Forrest W. Brininstool, top turret gunner and flight engineer; S/Sgt.
+Thomas D. Williams Jr., radio operator; Sgt.
+William A. Dumont, belly gunner; Sgt.
+Sidney E. Brown, tail gunner; Sgt.
+Elmore L. Austin, waist gunner) parachuted to the ground, where they were captured and held by German Luftwaffe personnel.
 Unable to transfer the downed aircrewmen to a prisoner-of-war camp due to the train tracks being heavily damaged by bombing the night before, they forced the Americans to march through the devastated town of Rüsselsheim to catch another train.

-The townspeople, already angered by damage caused to their town by a Canadian bombing raid the previous night on the Opel automobile factory, which was manufacturing airplane parts during the war, started attacking the unarmed crew members with rocks, hammers, sticks, and shovels, which resulted in the deaths of six of them.
+The townspeople, already angered by damage caused to their town by a Canadian bombing raid the previous night on the Opel automobile factory, which was manufacturing airplane parts during the war, attacked the unarmed crew members with rocks, hammers, sticks, and shovels, killing six of them.

 Background

 During World War II, Rüsselsheim, an industrial town that housed many key targets, including the Opel plant, was bombed several times by the Royal Air Force (RAF).
 The RAF followed a policy of "area bombing" of cities at night while the United States Army Air Forces (USAAF) relied on "precision bombing" by day.

+British and American authorities found that at least 2,462 Allied airmen were known to have been lynched or abused by civilians in their occupation zones, of which 1,015 were killed.
+This figure is a low estimate, as it does not include those lynched in former eastern territories of Germany or the Soviet and French occupation zones.
+Furthermore, the British figure is relatively low despite their occupation zone being heavily bombed.
+The small number of trials conducted by the British suggests that they lacked the resources to carry through their work to completion.